 Psychoactive refers to a substance that has an effect on the mind or mental processes.
 While both THC and CBD are psychoactive, only THC results in feelings of euphoria or intoxication.

-Pulegone is an enlivening terpene with a minty aroma.
-It is found in catnip, orange mint, peppermint, and spearmint.
+Pulegone is considered to be an enlivening terpene for some people.
+It features a minty aroma and is found in catnip, orange mint, peppermint, and spearmint.

 This is the colloquial version of the Cannabis sativa species name.
 Meaning "cultivated", the species originated in present day Thailand, Southern Africa, and equatorial countries in South and Central America.
 The tall plants (eight-15 feet) are characterized by thin leaves and spread-out foliage.
 Leaf and flower colour tends to be pale green.
 Generally lower in THC, sativa strains are bred for industrial hemp products such as paper or textiles.
 Sativa strains may often be high in terpenes like limonene and pinene.

-Sabinene is a rousing terpene that has a spicy, piney, citrusy aroma.
-It is found in black pepper, basil, and spruce.
+Sabinene is thought of as being a rousing terpene for some people.
+It has a spicy, piney, citrusy aroma, and is found in black pepper, basil, bay leaves, and spruce.

 Cannabis seeds, which contain an embryonic cannabis plant enclosed in a protective shell, are not to be confused with hemp seeds, which do not include cannabinoids (THC or CBD) or a live plant.
 Cannabis seeds are currently legal for sale in Canada.

 Shake is comprised of the leftovers of dried flower buds, after grinding and trimming.
 It also refers to the crumbs of cannabis left in a container that has separated from the flower.
 Shake is often used in pre-rolls and can sometimes be of consistent quality to a whole bud.

 Sinsemilla plants are seedless female plants that produce flowers rich in cannabinoids and terpenes.
 These are the most common plants for non-medical use..